On the noncommutative Poisson geometry of certain wild character varieties: Noncommutative Quasi-Poisson Geometry

 \begin{enumerate} \item [\textup{(i)}] Let $A_2$ be the quiver with vertices $\{1,2\}$, and one arrow $a\colon 1\to 2$.
 Then $\Ac(A_2)$ carries a Hamiltonian double quasi-Poisson structure given by the double quasi-Poisson bracket

 and by the multiplicative moment map $\Phi=(1+aa^*)(1+a^*a)^{-1}$. \item [\textup{(ii)}] Let $Q$ be a quiver with vertex set $I$.
-Fix a total order $<$ of the vertices of $\overline{Q}$ ending at $s$, for each $s\in I$.
+Fix a total order $<$ on the arrows of $\overline{Q}$ ending at $s$, for each $s\in I$.
 Then $\Ac(Q)$ carries a Hamiltonian double quasi-Poisson structure, whose multiplicative moment map is given by

 Here, the product is taken so that the factors $\{e_s(1+aa^\ast)^{\epsilon(a)}e_s \mid h(a)=s\}$ appearing in $e_s\Phi e_s$ respect the chosen total order. \item [\textup{(iii)}] Let $Q$ be a quiver with vertex set $I$.
-Fix a total order $<$ of the vertices of $\overline{Q}$ ending at $s$, for each $s\in I$.
+Fix a total order $<$ on the arrows of $\overline{Q}$ ending at $s$, for each $s\in I$.
 Then the multiplicative preprojective algebra (with parameter $q$) $\Lambda^q(Q)$ is endowed with an $H_0$-Poisson structure, as defined in \cite{CB11}. \end{enumerate} \end{thm}

 \begin{rem} Note that we follow the convention of reading paths from right to left in this article, as in the works of Boalch \cite{B15} and Crawley-Boevey--Shaw \cite{CBShaw}.
 This is \emph{different} from the convention of Van den Bergh \cite{VdB1}.
 Therefore, the double quasi-Poisson bracket from Theorem \ref{tm:VdB-mult-preproj-quasi-Hamilt} \emph{(i)} looks different from the one given in \cite[Theorem 6.5.1]{VdB1}, and in \emph{(ii)} we consider the ordering of the arrows ending (not starting) at a vertex. \end{rem}